-Figure 2-15.
+Figure 2-27.
 Basic Structure of Standard IO

 - 1. The IO port is divided into 5V tolerance and non-5V tolerance.
 When using, pay attention to distinguish the voltage tolerance of the IO port, see Datasheet for details. - 2.
 When the 5V-tolerant IO port is directly connected to 5V, it is recommended that the IO port be configured in open-drain mode and externally pull up to work. - 3.
+Non-5v tolerance IO, external voltage exceeding VDD, may produce irrigation current. - 4.
+GD32F103xx 5V tolerance pin, pull up input can not pull 3.3V, can only pull up to 2.6V. - 5.
 After the IO port is powered on and reset, the default mode is floating input, and the level characteristics are uncertain.
-In order to obtain more consistent power consumption, it is recommended that all IO ports be configured as analog inputs and then modified to the corresponding mode according to application requirements (chip Ports that are not exported internally also need to be configured). - 4.
-To improve EMC performance, it is recommended to pull up or pull down the unused IO pins by hardware. - The drive capability of the three IO ports PC13, PC14, and PC15 is weak, and the output current capability is limited (about 3mA).
-When configured in output mode, the operating speed cannot exceed 2MHz (the maximum load is 30pF). - 6.
+In order to obtain more consistent power consumption, it is recommended that all IO ports be configured as analog inputs and then modified to the corresponding mode according to application requirements (chip Ports that are not exported internally also need to be configured). - 6.
+To improve EMC performance, it is recommended to pull up or pull down the unused IO pins by hardware. - 7.
+The drive capability of the three IO ports PC13, PC14, and PC15 is weak, and the output current capability is limited (about 3mA).
+When configured in output mode, the operating speed cannot exceed 2MHz (the maximum load is 30pF). - 8.
 The same label PIN in multiple groups can only configure one port as an external interrupt.
-For example, PA0, PB0, and PC0 only support one of the three IO ports to generate external interrupts, and do not support three external interrupt modes. - 7.
+For example, PA0, PB0, and PC0 only support one of the three IO ports to generate external interrupts, and do not support three external interrupt modes. - 9.
 IO driving LED, it is recommended to consider the use of irrigation current as far as possible.